offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 ### Timestamps

-`{bm} /(Library FunctionsTime\/Time\/Timestamps)_TOPIC/`
+`{bm} /(Library Functions\/Time\/Timestamps)_TOPIC/`

 Time points are classes that represent some point in type.
-They're typically created by clocks, which are are classes that measure time.
+They're typically created by clocks, which are classes that measure time.
 Each clock has a set of specifics:

 | Property     | Description                                                                             |
 |--------------|-----------------------------------------------------------------------------------------|